 For the full list of instructions for this recipe, please scroll to the recipe card below.

-- Make the cookie dough: This is a sugar cookie dough that’s easy to make and work with.
-Nothing more going on here than butter, sugar, eggs, vanilla, flour baking powder and salt.
+- Make the sugar cookie dough: This is a sugar cookie dough that’s easy to make and work with.
+Start with a large bowl and follow the instructions below to add the butter, sugar, eggs, vanilla, flour baking powder and salt.
+Dry ingredients first!

-- Roll: No need to chill this dough before rolling it into a 1/4″ thickness with a rolling pin.
+- Roll: Simply roll the dough into a quarter-inch thickness with a rolling pin.

-- Cut: With a snowflake cookie cutter, or any shape you want.
+- Cut: With a snowflake cookie cutter, or (or use any cookie shapes you want)

 - Chill: After cutting the dough, chill for 20 minutes as extra insurance that the details of your cutouts will stay put and not spread during baking.

-- Bake: Be sure parchment paper on your cookie sheet, and these babies will come right off after at least five minutes of cooling, then transfer to a cooling rack.
+- Bake: Put cookies on a prepared baking sheet with parchment paper.
+The cookies will come right off after at least five minutes of cooling, then transfer to a cooling wire rack.

-- Decorate: Make a homemade piping bag and any favorite icing to frost these cookies, but a squiggle of melted white chocolate warmed to a thin consistency is incredibly fun.
-Same thing goes for sprinkles 🙂
+- Decorate: Make a homemade piping bag and any favorite icing to frost these cookies, but a squiggle of melted chocolate warmed to a thin consistency is incredibly fun.
+Same thing goes for sprinkles.

 This is an easy recipe, and here’s a few tips to make it even easier: